awslabs/benchmark-ai/README.md

    It can be either `AWS_PROFILE` or `AWS_ACCESS_KEY_ID`/`AWS_SECRET_ACCESS_KEY`.
    [This guide](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html) helps setting these variables (ignore the fact it says it's for the Java SDK).
+2. We use [CONDA](https://docs.conda.io/en/latest/index.html) as our way to stabilize the environment in which we run code.
+Please install CONDA, the recommended installation is posted [here](https://docs.conda.io/en/latest/miniconda.html).
+3. Install **bash** version 5+

 You are now ready to create the environment to use the tool: